This essay is updated periodically to accommodate recent evidence. It was last updated 19 March 2019.

 In October 2018, the United Nation’s Intergovernmental Panel on Climate Change indicated we have until 2030 to hold global-average temperature at 1.5 C above the ever-shifting baseline.
 Yes, that’s correct: The United Nations is recommending a global-average temperature well below the current temperature as a “target.”

 It gets worse, of course: United Nations Secretary-General António Guterres says we have until 2020 to turn this ship around.
+In early October 2018, according to the Guardian, “the next three months are crucial for the future of the planet.”
+Of course, nothing of significance was done at the planetary level because nothing of significance could be done.
 The only known means by which humans can change the global-average temperature in any direction between now and 2020 is the reduction of industrial activity, which will alleviate the aerosol masking effect and therefore drive the global-average much higher very quickly.
-And that’s not the direction we want the temperature to change if we’re interested in maintaining habitat for vertebrates and mammals on Earth.
-Loss of the aerosol masking effect means loss of habitat for human animals, with human extinction to follow.
+The impact of the aerosol masking effect has been greatly underestimated, as pointed out in a 17 January 2019 article in Science.
+As pointed out by the author of the paper in Science on 22 January 2019: “Global efforts to improve air quality by developing cleaner fuels and burning less coal could end up harming our planet by reducing the number of aerosols in the atmosphere, and by doing so, diminishing aerosols’ cooling ability to offset global warming.”
+This Catch-22 of abrupt climate change, termed the McPherson Paradox, takes us in the wrong direction regardless of the direction of industrial activity if we are interested in maintaining habitat for vertebrates and mammals on Earth.
+Loss of the aerosol masking effect means loss of habitat for human animals, with human extinction soon to follow.

 It gets unimaginably worse by the day, of course.
 The latest information from the refereed journal literature finally caught up to me in concluding the Sixth Mass Extinction could annihilate all life on Earth.
-A paper in Science Reports draws this conclusion based upon the rate of environmental change, consistent with my own conclusions.
+A paper in Scientific Reports draws this conclusion based upon the rate of environmental change, consistent with my own conclusions.
 Five-and-a-half years after I described the horrors of interacting factors, a paper in the 21 December 2018 issue of Science concludes such interactions are tremendously important.
 Following up on 10 January 2019, a paper in the same publication points to ocean temperatures increasing much faster than expected, thereby ensuring 2018 as the year with the warmest oceans ever recorded on Earth.
 As one result, Antarctica is losing ice mass at six times the rate of 40 years ago, according to a paper in the 14 January 2019 issue of Proceedings of the National Academy of Sciences.
+Finally, a paper in Geosciences dated 23 November 2018 indicates up to 8516 ppm by volume in the Yamal region of Siberia, indicating the great potential for terrestrial permafrost to warm the planet in the near future.
+In other words, it is not only the 50-Gt burst of methane described by Shakhova and colleagues as “highly possible for abrupt release at any time” in 2008 that poses an existential threat based on methane alone.
 As one who loves life, my gratification from these most conservative of sources is overwhelmed by my sadness at the loss.

 To put it simply, our fate as a species is sealed.
 We’re headed for extinction in the very near term despite warnings dating more than 150 years.
 It’s a tragic tale.
 And, as foretold by evolutionary biologist George C. Williams, our species hardly made a squeak as the hammer dropped.